pikesley/replacer_bot/README.md

     search_term: David Cameron
     replacements:
       - david cameron: "Satan's Little Helper"
-      - cameron: satan
+      - cameron: Satan
     save_file: /Users/sam/.replacer_bot/last.tweet

-You'll also need some Twitter credentials, store them in
+You'll also need some Twitter credentials, store them in `~/.replacer_botrc` like this:

+    CONSUMER_KEY: some_key
+    CONSUMER_SECRET: some_secret
+    TOKEN: oauth_token
+    SECRET: oauth_secret

+(and see [this](http://dghubble.com/blog/posts/twitter-app-write-access-and-bots/) for help on setting up Twitter bots)

+## Running it

+You should now be able to do run it like so:

+    ➔ replacer tweet
+    Tweeting: Satan's Little Helper sets out academy 'vision' for every school http://t.co/S6yFWRf7pD Sleeping 60 seconds
+    Tweeting: Swarm warning: Satan's Little Helper accuses migrants of 'breaking in' to UK http://t.co/1sB5J8Alwi